onyxring/orcsCharacter/README.md

 pc.preferNumeric = false;
 ```
 ### Attributes as cached properties
 The above “simplest example” follows an “on-demand” philosophy.
 Read an attribute?
 Go to the server.
 Write an attribute?
 Go to the server.
 Read the same attribute again?
 Go to the server.
-This is fine for many use cases, but for complex or performance-critical code, orCharacter supports bulk reads and writes using `cacheAsync()` which keep all changes in memory until we are ready to save them all at once with `commitAsyc()`:
+This is fine for many use cases, but for complex or performance-critical code, orCharacter supports bulk reads and writes using `cacheAsync()` which keeps all changes in memory until we are ready to save them all at once with `commitAsyc()`:

 	var attrbs = await pc.cacheAsync(["HP", "spiritPool", "efficacy"]); //get several attributes at the same time
 	attrbs.HP = attrbs.HP + attrbs.efficacy; //use and modify them
-	attrbs.spiritPool = attrbs.spiritPool - atrbs.efficacy;
+	attrbs.spiritPool = attrbs.spiritPool - attrbs.efficacy;
 	attrbs.commitAsync(); //save changes together

 _Notice that, while we may `await` round trips to the server, we do **not** do so when reading or writing cached attributes._